nekoteoj/RetroBasicCompiler/README.md

 node -v
 ```

-There should be an output like if the installation is correct.
+There should be an output tell the installed Node.js version if the installation is correct.

 ```
 v10.12.0